Our website uses cookies for statistical purposes.

 Here are the main tax aspects related to opening a company in Austria:

-• – the standard corporate tax rate is 25% and it applies to local and foreign companies;
+• the standard corporate tax rate is 23% and it applies to local and foreign companies;

-• – tax declarations must be filed in electronic format each year by June 30th;
+• tax declarations must be filed in electronic format each year by June 30th;

-• – VAT registration becomes mandatory once a business exceeds an annual turnover of 30,000 euros;
+• VAT registration becomes mandatory once a business exceeds an annual turnover of 30,000 euros;

-• – the VAT is levied at a standard rate of 20%, and returns must be filed on a monthly basis.
+• the VAT is levied at a standard rate of 20%, and returns must be filed every month;

 For more details about the company types available in Austria, you may contact our team of company formation specialists.
-We can also help you obtain residency by investment in Austria.